zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-amazon.md

 Stay extinguishing the inflammation of the Mathu Dharmadhakuranjaya hoisting Mahatyu Yaddhi Petha of the Chief of Satipattuaya
-The Indies are the Majesty Powers, the Boons, the Aryan Octane The objective of the road was the gentleman sought, researched Nirvana. searched.
+The Indies are the Majesty Powers, the Boons, the Aryan Octane The objective of the road was the gentleman sought, researched Nibbana. searched.
 Therefore, Maharshi name.
 Where is the Buddhism?
 Where are the congregates?
 Devathi Where is God?
 What are the worsens, the creatures that they are.
 Seeked by.
 ExploratedResearch is done, therefore Maharshi name.
 Maharshi doctrine is the greatest saws.
-All those editors are compelled The perished Nirvana is high, where all the infests are stored, and the cravings are discarded Ash, the chief, is the noble doctrine, the name of Mahezee.
+All those editors are compelled The perished Nibbana is high, where all the infests are stored, and the cravings are discarded Ash, the chief, is the noble doctrine, the name of Mahezee.

 [APZ 23.2] (#apz23 .2) {#apz23 .2 .ref .apz} "Know Is Behaving Remembrance”